Southwestern High School (Michigan): Saving the school

-Throughout Southwestern High School's abandonment, there had been many attempts to save the school.
+Throughout Southwestern's abandonment, there had been many attempts to save the school.
 In 2012, Southwestern Community Village, a neighborhood group, announced that they had plans to save the school, however a fire in 2013 dealt a big setback to their plans.
 Southwestern Community Village, not trying to deal with the deterioration that had occurred as a result of the fire, decided to drop the plans.
 The school would continue to be destroyed by scrappers in the following years.

-In 2015, despite the heavy damage that had already occurred, auto-supplier group Sakthi Automotive, who's office building was situated right next to Southwestern High School across Waterman street, purchased Southwestern High School and announced that they would be renovating the school, and converting it into a training center for the nearby factories.
+In 2015, despite the heavy damage that had already occurred, auto-supplier group Sakthi Automotive, whose office building was situated right next to Southwestern High School across Waterman street, purchased Southwestern and announced that they would be renovating the school and converting it into a training center for the nearby factories.
 Soon after their purchase, Sakthi Automotive began tearing away the track field behind Southwestern High School, making way for the construction of a large facility.
-Construction was completed, although some of the track field still remains, mostly reclaimed by the elements.
-Sakthi Automotive also installed boards over the windows of the school, which, from a distance, appeared like a real window, in order to make the school look more aesthetically pleasing.
-Unfortunately, this is also Sakthi Automotive would do, and despite the boards over the windows, scrappers still flooded into the school, further tearing it apart.
+Construction was completed, although some of the track field still remained before also being removed sometime after.
+Sakthi Automotive also installed boards over the windows of the school, which, from a distance, looked like real windows.
+This was to make the school appear more aesthetically pleasing.
+Unfortunately, this is all Sakthi Automotive would do, and despite the boards over the windows, scrappers still flooded into the school, further tearing it apart.
 Several years would pass, and Sakthi Automotive would not do anything for the school.
-In September of 2020, real estate owner Dan Gilbert purchased the Southwestern High School site from Sakthi Automotive for $38.5 million.
-He did not announce what he would do with the school, which remained abandoned for about 2 more years later.
-In 2023, Dan Gilbert razed the school.
+In September 2020, real estate owner Dan Gilbert purchased the Southwestern High School site from Sakthi Automotive for $38.5 million.
+He did not announce what he would do with the school, and it remained abandoned.

-scrapping
+Scrapping

 Just a few years after Southwestern High School's closure, it was completely gutted.
 Scrappers smashed all of the windows, exposing the school's ghostly interior to those who drove by.
 Scrappers ripped all valuable metal from the interior of the school, including pipes and wiring.
 Detroit Public Schools (DPS) Police were called to the abandoned school almost daily in order to stop scrappers from further stripping the school.
 The school quickly became an eyesore to the neighborhood that surrounded it.
 On March 3, 2013, a trespasser deliberately set a fire in the school's cafeteria, which damaged several nearby rooms within the newer wing.

 Demolition

-In January of 2023, Southwestern High School began demolition after sitting vacant for over a decade.
-By February 10th, the school was completely gone.
-There is currently no information about any future plans for the site.
+In January 2023, Southwestern High School began demolition after sitting vacant for over a decade.
+By February 10, the school was completely gone.